berkeley-stat159/project-gamma/slides/progress.md

 ## Future

-- Extend and fine-tune K-Means to focus on functional aspect of the data (1) Improve features by inspecting and removing first principle components (2) Improve features by
+- Extend and fine-tune K-Means to focus on functional aspects of the data (1) Improve features by inspecting and removing first principle components (2) Improve features by
         i. fitting them to a linear models (e.g. with a drift term in the design matrix)